MicrosoftDocs/azure-docs/articles/defender-for-iot/organizations/how-to-activate-and-set-up-your-on-premises-management-console.md

       ```

-1. Allow a few minutes for the connection to initiate.
+1. Allow a few minutes for the connection to start.

 You can also customize the port range to a number other than 9000.
 An example is 10000.